 (ii) information which is actually known to Recipient prior to the time of receipt of such Confidential Information, which such actual knowledge can be established by evidence that would be acceptable to a Court of competent jurisdiction;

-(iii) information which is furnished to Recipient by a third party who has rightfully obtained the Confidential Information without restriction on disclosure; or
+(iii) information which is furnished to Recipient by a third party who was not known to the Recipient to be prohibited from making disclosure ;

-(iv) information which is independently developed by Recipient without use of or reference to the Confidential Information of Owner that does not otherwise contravene the terms and provisions of this Agreement, and which such independent development can be established by evidence that would be acceptable to a Court of competent jurisdiction.
+information which is independently developed by Recipient without use of or reference to the Confidential Information of Owner that does not otherwise contravene the terms and provisions of this Agreement, and which such independent development can be established by evidence that would be acceptable to a Court of competent jurisdiction; or

+information that was delivered in anticipation of disclosure on the EnronOnline website.

-"Owner" means the party hereto which possesses the intellectual property rights in and to an item of Confidential Information, as the context requires, and includes, without limitation, an owner, possessor, developer and licensee of such Confidential Information.
+“Disclosing Party” means the party hereto who discloses, either intentionally or inadvertently, an item of Confidential Information to the other party.

-"Recipient" means the party hereto who receives or is otherwise privy to, or comes into possession of, an item of Confidential Information of which it is not the Owner.
+"Recipient" means the party hereto who receives or is otherwise privy to, or comes into possession of, an item of Confidential Information of the other party.

-2. All Confidential Information constitutes the sole and exclusive property and the Confidential Information of the Owner or its licensors, which the Owner is entitled to protect.
+2. All Confidential Information constitutes the sole and exclusive property and the Confidential Information of the Disclosing Party, which the Disclosing Party is entitled to protect.
 Recipient shall only use the Confidential Information strictly for the Purpose.
-Recipient shall hold and maintain all Confidential Information in confidence for the Owner and shall use commercially reasonable efforts to protect the Confidential Information from any harm, tampering, unauthorized access, sabotage, access, exploitation, manipulation, modification, interference, misuse, misappropriation, copying or disclosure.
+Recipient shall hold and maintain all Confidential Information in confidence and shall use commercially reasonable efforts to protect the Confidential Information from any harm, tampering, unauthorized access, sabotage, access, exploitation, manipulation, modification, interference, misuse, misappropriation, copying or unauthorized disclosure.

-3. Recipient shall not, without the prior written consent of the Owner, disclose any Confidential Information to any person other than: (i) to such of its employees, officers, directors, contractors, agents and professional advisors and in such event only to the extent necessary for the Purpose; or (ii) as required pursuant to any law, court order or other legal compulsion, provided that, prior to such disclosure, Recipient shall first notify Owner in writing of such disclosure requirement and assist Owner in protecting such Confidential Information from disclosure.
-Notwithstanding the foregoing, ISNI may also disclose any Confidential Information to such of the employees, officers, directors, contractors, agents and professional advisors of any Affiliate to the extent necessary for the Purpose without the prior written consent of Enron.
-Recipient shall return all Confidential Information, including all records, summaries, analyses, notes or other documents and all copies thereof, to the Owner immediately upon request.
-The return of such documents to the Owner shall in no event relieve Recipient of its obligations of confidentiality set out in this Agreement with respect to such returned information.
+3. Recipient shall not, without the prior written consent of the Disclosing Party, disclose any Confidential Information to any person other than: (i) to such of its employees, officers, directors, Affiliates, contractors, lenders, agents and professional advisors and each if their respective individual directors, officers, employees, representatives, lenders, counsel and Affiliaties, if any, (those individuals who are directly or indirectly furnished Confidential Information by the Recipient are collectively referred to herein as the “Representatives”) and in such event only to the extent necessary for the Purpose; or (ii) as required pursuant to any law, court order or other legal compulsion or to comply with any applicable law, order, regulation, ruling or accounting disclosure rule or standard, provided that, prior to such disclosure, Recipient shall first notifythe Disclosing Party in writing of such disclosure requirement, if practicable or otherwise as soon as possible, and reasonably assist Owner in protecting such Confidential Information from disclosure.
+Recipient shall return all Confidential Information that is written, except for that portion that may be found in analyses, compilations, studies or other documents prepared by or for Recipient to the Disclosing Party immediately upon request, and no copies shall be retained by the Recipient or its Representatives.
+The return of such documents to the Disclosing Party shall in no event relieve Recipient of its obligations of confidentiality set out in this Agreement with respect to such returned information.
+That portion of the Confidential Information that is found in analyses, compilations, studies or other documents prepared by or for the Recipient, the Confidential Information that is oral and the Confidential Information that is not so requested or returned will be held by Recipient and kept subject to the terms of this agreement or destroyed.

 4. In the event that the business relationship contemplated by this Agreement does not occur, neither party will use or permit the use of any of the Confidential Information of which it is the Recipient for its own benefit nor for the benefit of any third party.